nusco/narjillos/backlog.md

 * Eggs
 * "Egg-firing"
-* Additional cost for long-distance egg-firing
+* Additional cost for long-distance egg-flinging
 * Distance of firing is determined by genes
 * Narjillos spends energy to reproduce
 * Narjillos decide how much energy to give to descendants